Military

 In November 2006, discussions were reported between Libya, Constructions Mécaniques de Normandie (CMN) and Thales Naval France concerning a possible upgrade of Combattante II G-class fast attack craft.
 Libya was checking out the possibility of upgrading, in France, up to nine Combattante II G class fast attack craft.
 With the arrival of Laheeb (Combattante IIG class) and Ibn Haritha (LSTH PS 700 class) at Kraljevica in April 2008, Adria-Mar continued with the repair commissions for Libyan navy.
 Repair works for Ibn Haritha and Laheeb should be finished in 12 and 24 months respectively.
 Sea trials of Libyan navy Combattante II G class ship Laheeb were held on 22.9.2010.
 The vessel reached the speed of 38 knots during the trials.
 General overhaul of the vessel and all systems were finished earlier this month.
 This fast attack craft arrived in Croatia as a part of Adria-Mar Shipbuilding overhaul program for Libyan navy vessels.

-It is unclear Ghaddafi might want to buy, since Libya is not lacking for money, but training and qualified personnel.
-When the tender for replacement of corvettes and FACs comes out, the Russians may be expected to propose their latest 22080 or even Gepards.
+It was unclear Ghaddafi might want to buy, since Libya was not lacking for money, but training and qualified personnel.
+If a tender for replacement of corvettes and FACs came out, the Russians may be expected to propose their latest 22080 or even Gepards.
 Libya could even buy Russian Kilo SSKs (or Lada class) since Libya used to have 6 Foxtrots.
 The Libyan's were so impressed with the Croatian patrol craft that they were looking to order a 60-82m Patrol Boat/Corvette with a displacement of 1000-1500 tons.
 By February 2009 the Croatian Adria Mar company was about to sign a contract for the construction of three 60 meter patrol ships (OPV60) for the Libyan coast guard, which will also carry a helicopter.
 Each ship is valued at EUR 30m.
 Adria Mar had also completed a design project for a 60 meter missile corvette (MCP60), which as of early 2009 was at the contract documentation stage, awaiting approval for financing from the Libyan navy budget.

 NEWSLETTER